giovanism/e/content/post/git-log-all-graph-oneline/index.md

 $ git log --all --graph --oneline
 ```

-The `--all` flag tell git to show commits from local and every remote branches.
+The `--all` flag tells git to show commits from local and every remote branches.
-The `--graph` flag tell git to show commits as graph, connecting commits with
+The `--graph` flag tells git to show commits as graph, connecting commits with
 their parrents.
-And lastly, the `--oneline` flag will tell git to show commit
+And lastly, the `--oneline` flag will tells git to show commit
 logs in oneline pretty format.
 The result of running this command against this
 site's repo is this.